ValentinLukacs/Cardano-Compendio/_pages/projects.md

 ---

 Here you see all the projects which are evolving in the Cardano ecosystem.
-Click on the Logos to browse trough the various Projects and Partnerships.
+Click on the Logos to browse trough the various projects and partnerships.
 Take a look!

 <table style="width:100%">